 General River Information

 Boat Registration: you do not need to “register” your boat with the Pennsylvania Fish and Boat Commission unless you have a motor on it!
 Instead of a registration you can get a launch permit if you are using a Fish Commission access point or are boating on a Fish Commission controlled lake or State Park lake.
 Note: This includes Quemahoning Reservoir.
 Also if you run Que Creek and take out at Quemahoning Reservoir, you need a permit!
-Launch permits can be obtained at State Parks, at local sites or at the Pennsylvania Fish and Boat Commission’s online site.
+Launch permits can be obtained at State Parks, at local sites (in the Johnstown area you can call Geistown Tag & Title, 640 Lamberd Ave, 814-322-1558) or at the Pennsylvania Fish and Boat Commission’s online site.
 But to confuse the issue, you can get an unpowered boat registration that is the same price as a launch permit.
 The sticker is the same size (but green instead of yellow).
 Not sure if there is an advantage of one over the other.

 Also, you do not need a permit to boat on either the Middle Yough or the Lower Yough.
 You do need a reservation to launch a private boat on the Lower Yough.
 See the following from the DCNR website.

 Also: Whistles on canoes and kayaks (from F&BC website) Operators of unpowered boats (canoes, kayaks, rowboats, paddleboards) are required to carry a device capable of sounding a prolonged blast for 4-6 seconds that can be heard by another boat operator in time to avoid a collision.
 An athletic coach’s whistle is acceptable.
 And (for paddling after dark) lights: A white light either hand-held or installed ready to be displayed in time to avoid a collision (again, this is only for unpowered boats).